 Language and Culture Center

-The Language and Culture Center provides language students with a space to practice their language acquisition and comprehension skills and to improve cross-cultural knowledge.
-Additionally, it serves as a space for foreign students to share their experiences and collaborate with other students, and a place for students returning from study abroad with the resources and support needed to develop related multimedia projects.
+The Language and Culture Center provides students with a space to practice their language skills and to improve cross-cultural knowledge.
+Additionally, it serves as a space for foreign students to share their experiences and collaborate with other students, and a place for students returning from study abroad to develop related multimedia projects.

-The collection of audio media includes materials in Arabic, Chinese, Czech, English, French, German, Greek, Hebrew, Italian, Latin, Japanese, Kiswahili, Polish, Portugese, Russian, Spanish and Vietnamese.
-Students may use audio recordings in correlation with departmental courses or for independent work on listening comprehension and speaking skills.
+The LCC's media collection includes materials in Arabic, Chinese, Czech, English, French, German, Greek, Hebrew, Italian, Latin, Japanese, Polish, Portugese, Russian, Spanish, Vietnamese, and many others.
+Students may use audio materials in correlation with departmental courses or for independent work on listening comprehension and speaking skills.
 DVDs and videotapes in the collection include instructional programs that correspond to course textbooks as well as feature films (with and without subtitles).

 In addition, televised news from over two dozen countries is available.
 Computer-aided instruction in all the languages offered at the College is also supported (Mac and PC available).